 Frankincense oil and Myrrh oil are both very powerful essential oils known for their benefits for the skin.
 They help balance it and reduce fine lines, as well as keeping it clear and healthy.
 Geranium oil is another lesser-known oil that is used in many skin care products.
 It’s not my favorite scent, but it works to clear blemishes and balance the skin too.

 The combination of all of these wonderful natural ingredients makes this Matcha Green Tea Salve work for your skin.

 Matcha Green Tea Salve Tutorial

 - The beeswax takes a few minutes to heat up enough to begin melting, and you don’t want to rush this process.
 Burning it can lead to a mess and a loss of its benefits, so just be patient and let it melt slowly.
 I keep a set of tools specifically for balm making so that the wax build-up isn’t a big deal and I use a rubber scraper and a spoon.
-You will probably need to stir the beeswax once or twice in the melting process to break up the lumps and help them along to melt.
+Keep stirring to break up the lumps and help them to melt.

 - Once the wax is melted and there are no lumps left in it, dd in the coconut oil and stir.
 Then add the sweet almond oil and stir, and then let those all melt down until the mixture is clear.